-For a relatively small country with an 11 million population, Cuba has always punched far above its weight in the realm of the arts, particularly in music.
+For a relatively small country with an 11 million population, Cuba has always punched far above its weight in the arts realm, particularly in music.
 Music genres invented in Cuba include the son Cubano, a mix of Spanish and African influences.
 Other genres are rumba, bolero, nueva trova, timba and others.

-The popular salsa descends from the son Cubano but borrowed heavily from other Caribbean islands.
+The popular salsa descends from the son Cubano but is borrowed heavily from other Caribbean islands.